MDRCS/You-Dont-Know-JS/README.md

     1. When we call makeAdder(1), we get back a reference to its inner add(..) that remembers x as 1.
 We call this function reference plusOne(..).
     2. When we call plusOne(3), it adds 3 (its inner y) to the 1 (remembered by x), and we get 4 as the result.

+    + Modules
+    The most common usage of closure in JavaScript is the module pat‐ tern.
+Modules let you define private implementation details (vari‐ ables, functions) that are hidden from the outside world, as well as a public API that is accessible from the outside.

+    Consider:

+    function User(){
+    var username, password;
+        function doLogin(user,pw) {
+            username = user;
+            password = pw;
+            // do the rest of the login work
+        }

+        var publicAPI = {
+            login: doLogin
+        };
+    return publicAPI;

+    }
+    // create a `User` module instance
+    var fred = User();

+    fred.login( "fred", "12Battery34!" );